 During the Fair, the committee has hundreds of tasks, the most important of which are greeting and registering arriving Fairgoers, staffing the Fair office, holding a welcoming reception on Monday, making sure meal counts are accurate, and depositing proceeds in the bank.

-Dee LaValle grew up in Massachusetts.
-She is married and has been with her spouse for 36 years.
+Dee LaValle grew up in Southeastern Massachusetts.
+She is married and has been with her spouse for 37 years.
 They both have been blessed with two amazing teenagers.
-Dee began her transition almost five years ago after being a lifelong closeted crossdresser, and has been a regular Fair attendee ever since.
+Dee began her transition almost six years ago and has been a Fair attendee ever since.
+Dee was named Fair Director in 2018.

 Dee works for an international multimedia corporation, she currently is a Manufacturing Engineer/Operations Scheduler, responsible for the Northeast region.
 In her career she has held numerous senior leadership positions in Management, Operations, Procurement, Distribution/Logistics, Sales, and Marketing.
 Her skills include team building, project management, statistical analysis, Six Sigma, and Lean manufacturing.